 Cross-Cultural Communication 3301-JF2631

 The aim of this course is to exemplify and analyse a number of cross-cultural differences in the characteristic ways of speaking of selected languages and cultures (in particular Polish, Anglo-Australian, Anglo-American, Chinese).
-Differences between conversational routines, forms of address, culture-specific speech genres and keywords, ways of self-presentation, characteristic forms of non-verbal communication illustrate and reflect specific values of different societies.
+Differences between conversational routines, forms of address, culture-specific speech genres and keywords, ways of self-presentation, characteristic forms of non-verbal communication illustrate and reflect specific cultural values of different societies.
 Course topics include:

 1. Introduction.
 Language as a cultural resource and speaking as a cultural practice.
 Communicative competence and ethnographies of speaking.
 Towards a maximally culture-neutral perspective on meaning.